▶Practice

 - Partnership with Discovery Channel BODY BIZARRE — public cases of complex reconstructions.
 The team treated a patient with rare Madelung syndrome.

-Approach to Patients
+Approach to the patient

-Ethical Boundaries
+Ethical boundaries

 The key distinction in the institute's positioning: the focus is not on "making beautiful", but on "restoring function".
 This means working with: